-Joseph Haydn was a composer and teacher to Wolfgang Mozart.
+Joseph Haydn was a baroque era composer.
 He was born March 31, 1732 and died May 31, 1809.
 He is considered the “Father of the String Quartet” and was instrumental to the piano trio, considered to be the genesis of the sonata form.
-His brothers were Michael Haydn, also an accomplished composer & Johann Evangelist Haydn, a virtuoso tenor.
-He taught both Wolfgang Amadeus Mozart and Ludwig van Beethoven.
+Of his 3 brothers: Michael Haydn, was also an accomplished composer & Johann Evangelist Haydn, a virtuoso tenor.
+Besides his own compositions, he taught both Wolfgang Amadeus Mozart and Ludwig van Beethoven.

-His chart has a mutable accent to an hourglass temperament type, suggesting someone who was always having to adapt to the times via acquaintances.
-The shifting sands of the type, have a heavy bias towards opportunity as well, with the base (Houses 1,2&3) in the physical signs of ambition and mental ability.
+His chart has a mutable accent to its see-saw temperament type, suggesting someone who was always having to adapt to the times via his extended network.
+The shifting sands of this type, have a heavy bias towards opportunity as well, but for Haydn that was dependent upon himself and his ability to sell and market his talents as the 1st, 2nd and 3rd houses houses form his base.

 The early years